Mr Freedman - Orthopaedic Surgeon

 There potential attraction with hip resurfacing is that less bone is removed than in a hip replacement.
 However, there are several drawbacks as well.

-The most significant concern is that in order to have a material thin enough to use as the cap on the femur, both sides of the implant (socket and ball) are made out of metal.
-The joint consequently has two metal surfaces that rub against one another and in some patients metal particles can be released and cause serious tissue reaction.
+The most significant concern is that in order to have a material thin enough to use as the cap on the femur, both sides of the prosthesis (i.e both the ball covering and socked) are currently made out of metal.

-For most young patients, Mr Freedman instead prefers ceramic–on-ceramic total hip replacement with a short stem (“e.g. mini hip) rather than metal hip resurfacing.
-Use of hard-bearing ceramic implants with a short stem achieves the best of both worlds in that it allows a hard-bearing articulation with negligible wear rate, while avoiding the potential issues associated with metal-on-metal.
-Using a special short stem allows for later revision if necessary.
+Mr Freedman generally does not recommend metal-on-metal resurfacing but will instead usually suggest a “short stem” ceramic–on-ceramic total hip replacement instead.
+Use of hard-bearing ceramic hip implants with a short stem achieves the best of both worlds in that it allows a hard-bearing articulation with negligible wear rate, while avoiding the potential issues associated with metal-on-metal.
+Using a special short stem allows for less bone removal and easier later revision if necessary (unlikely).